MalcolmR87/-c2-login-page-/readme.md

 ## About this Project
+**C2-Login-Page Project**
--   Create a readme.md file in VSCode.
+-   Create a `readme.md` file in VSCode.
--   Create an index.html file in VSCode.
+-   Create an `index.html` file in VSCode.
+-   Read all prerequesite reading materials.
 -   Reconstruct the provided login page, for the challenge.
+-   Commit to Git (Stage).
--   Publish on Github.
+-   Publish on Github (Sync).
 -   Deploy on Vercel.
 -   And submit to Moodle, for grading.